corpnewt/CorpBot.py/README.md

 	   └─ Forces an update of the in-memory Configuration.tex file (owner only).
 	  $listcodecs [search_term] (AKA: codecs)
 	   └─ Lists the codecs in the AppleALCCodecs.plist - can optionally take a codec na...
+	  $nvweb [os_build]
+	   └─ Prints the download url for the passed OS build number (if it exists).
+If no...
 	  $octex [search_path] (AKA: occonfig, configtex, ocsearch, configsearch, seachtex, tex, occ) └─ Searches the Configuration.tex file in memory for the passed path.
 Must incl...
+	  $plist [url]
+	   └─ Validates plist file structure.
+Accepts a url - or picks the first attachment.
 	  $slide [input_hex]
 	   └─ Calculates your slide boot-arg based on an input address (in hex).